lispeak/lispeak/README.md

 ### Function

-Labmda functions are defined with word `` like:
+Labmda functions are defined with word `yo` like:

 ```
 (-> (a b) (+ a b))